Exo-TiC/exotic.github.io/index.md

 A limb darkening calculator using 1D Kurucz or 3D Magic stellar models.

 ## [ExoTiC-MIRI](https://exotic-miri.readthedocs.io/en/latest/)
-A package with custom tolls to work with the JWST MIRI pipeline for stages 1, 2, and 3.
+A package with custom tools to work with the JWST MIRI pipeline for stages 1 and 2.

 ### Acknowledgments